CA$21,207raised of $60,000.00 goal

 Note: In case my family for any reason can not resettle to Canada or another third safe country, your donations will be used towards sponsoring another refugee family in need of resettlement in Canada.

-To know more about my family and their journey to Pakistan, please read this write up and watch my interview with Dave Lee and Warren Redlich.
+To know more about my family and their journey to Pakistan, please watch my interview with Dave Lee and Warren Redlich.
 In mid-august, I reached out to Dave on Twitter, who helped my friends and I get our families out of Afghanistan.